French nationality law: Terminology

+Pre-revolution nationality law

 Historically, French nationals held differing sets of civil and political rights depending on their religion, ethnicity, economic standing, and sex.
 The right to vote in French elections did not extend to women, foreigners who naturalised as French nationals, colonial subjects, persons who were not required to pay property taxes, and members of non-Christian faiths.
 In this way, not all French nationals were necessarily full citizens.

 History

 In the society of the Ancien Régime, the rights of an individual depended on which social class they belonged to.
 The primary factor determining the privileges and obligations a person had was whether they were part of the nobility, clergy, or a higher socioeconomic level of the Third Estate.
 Foreigners who were not French subjects traditionally could not pass property to their descendants; the droit d'aubaine (right of windfall) allowed the sovereign to confiscate the property of a resident alien in the event of their death.
-This confiscation became gradually less frequent through the early modern period, with an increasing amount of exceptions granted to foreign merchants to encourage their immigration into the country.
+This confiscation became gradually less frequent through the early modern period, with an increasing number of exceptions granted to foreign merchants to encourage their immigration into the country.
 France later negotiated treaties with many European states that exempted their subjects from this tax on a reciprocal basis in the latter half of the 18th century.

 French nationality and citizenship were concepts that existed even before the French Revolution, loosely based on the premise that people spoke the same language within specific institutional frameworks.

 Afterward, in the late 1700s and early 1800s, France was fairly unique among countries in tying its nationality laws to its election laws, and working to increase the joint ambit of citizenship and the right of the franchise.